stackp/promisejs/README.md

     promise.join([f1, f2, f3, ...]);

 `promise.join()` executes a bunch of asynchronous tasks together, returns a promise, and resolve that promise when all tasks are done.
-The callbacks attached to that promise are invoked with the arguments: `[result1, result2, result3, ...], [error1, error2, error3, ...]`.
+The callbacks attached to that promise are invoked with the arguments: `[error1, error2, error3, ...], [result1, result2, result3, ...]`.
 Each function must return a promise and resolve it somehow.

 **Example**:

     function late(n) {
         var p = new promise.Promise();
         setTimeout(function() {
-            p.done(n, 0);
+            p.done(null, n);
         }, n);
         return p;
     }